gnars-dao/gnars-frontend/packages/subgraph/README.md

 ### Step 4 - Deploy New or Updated subgraph

-**Note:** The subgraph name is `gnars-mainnet` and you should always bump the version if you make changes, but the --tag allows it to always point to the latest version so the front ends never need to make changes to the URI on every minor deploy.
-Never forget to tag!
+**Note:** The subgraph name is `gnars-mainnet` and you should always bump the version if you make changes, but the * *--tag** flag allows it to always point to the latest version so the front ends never need to make changes to the URI on every minor deploy.

+**Never forget to tag!**

 ```bash
 # FROM: ./subgraph